History of Harrison Barnes in Timeline

 On December 26, 2017, Harrison Barnes tied his career high with his sixth double-double of the season, registering 16 points and 10 rebounds in a win over the Toronto Raptors.

-On January 10, 2018, Harrison Barnes had 25 points in the Mavericks' win over the Charlotte Hornets.
+On January 10, 2018, Harrison Barnes scored 13 of his 25 points in the fourth quarter of the Mavericks' win over the Charlotte Hornets, adding 11 rebounds.

-Harrison Barnes missed the first four games of the 2018–19 season because of a strained right hamstring.
+In 2018, Harrison Barnes missed the first four games of the season due to a strained right hamstring.

 February 6, 2019: Traded to Sacramento Kings